clementjumel/NvChad/.github/README.md

 This repository is my own fork of NvChad, where I changed some configuration and added some plugins.
+**Due to the structure of NvChad, changes should only be made inside the `./lua/custom/` directory.**

 To set this up, I used the following resources: